Skip to main content

 warnThe verbosity of the HTTP related logs.

-Possible values: error, warn, info, or debug.
-When debug is set, the Proxy will log every HTTP request it receives.
+When debug is set, the Proxy will log each HTTP request with additional details.

 HTTP Proxy